CocoaPods/guides.cocoapods.org/source/using/getting-started.html.md

 $ sudo gem install cocoapods
 ```

+_During this process RubyGems might ask you if you want to overwrite the `rake`
+executable.
+This warning is raised because the `rake` gem will be updated as
+part of this process.
+Simply confirm by typing `y`._

 If you do *not* want to grant RubyGems admin privileges for this process, you can
 tell RubyGems to install into your user directory by passing either the
 `--user-install` flag to `gem install` or by configuring the RubyGems environment.